TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 Object copying: The "<" sign
 """"""""""""""""""""""""""""

-The "<" sign is used to copy one object path to another.
+The :code:`<` sign is used to copy one object path to another.
 The whole object is copied - both value and properties - and it overrides any old objects and values at that position.